Torrance DUI Lawyer

 - Punishment: Sentencing range of 16 months, 2 years, or 4 years for each count.

-Although noting in ideal when you find yourself in this situation, this is the ideal charge to receive if you were DUI and someone was killed as a result.
+Although nothing is ideal when you find yourself in this situation, this is the ideal charge to receive if you were DUI and someone was killed as a result.
 Why?
 THIS CHARGE IS WHAT IS CALLED A “WOBBLER,” MEANING IT CAN LATER BE REDUCED TO A MISDEMEANOR.
-This process of course, would require the services of an attorney that has similar experience and insider connections like former Deputy District Attorney Pat Carey.
+This process, of course, would require the services of an attorney who has similar experience and insider connections like former Deputy District Attorney Pat Carey.

 Filing Option 1: Vehicular Manslaughter (Felony Charge; Gross Negligence)